OCA/e-commerce/website_sale_product_attribute_filter_order/readme/DESCRIPTION.md

-Move active checkbox options to the first place of the list
+Move active attribute filter options to the first place of the list for the pills display type.